Texas Coral Snake

 Texas coral snakes have the second most powerful venom in the world.

 The nocturnal Texas coral snake is notable for its bands of black, yellow, and red.
 It has a diet consisting mostly of earth snakes and skinks.
 During the day, Texas coral snakes spend a lot of time underground or hiding under piles of brush.
-These reptiles have a toxic venom but are not as aggressive as other venomous snakes like the rattlesnake.
+These reptiles have a toxic venom but are not aggressive.

 4 Amazing Facts